rednodelabs/rednodebus-samples/README.md

 docker run --sysctl "net.ipv6.conf.all.disable_ipv6=0 net.ipv4.conf.all.forwarding=1 net.ipv6.conf.all.forwarding=1" -p 1883:1883 -p 3000:3000 --dns=127.0.0.1 -it -v /home/pi/rnl_certs:/app/config -v /dev/ttyACM0:/dev/ttyACM0 --privileged rednodelabs/otbr:dev-0.9.5
 ```

 Notice that the first time you connect the Raspberry Pi it will require Internet access to download the unique device certificate.
-Please consider to persist these files in a secure and safe place for each edge device.
 For further details regarding the provisioning process, please read [RedNodeLabs Device Provisioing](PROVISIONING.md).

 Upon success, you should have output similar to this:
 ```